Cruz-Lopez-Carlos-Antonio/Mittag-Leffler-FNPKE/README.md

 </p>
 </details>

-## 4. Use of the codes and numerical experiments.
+## 4. Numerical experiments and description of the MATLAB and Python files.
-Numerical experiments are divided in two parts: in the first one, data that is reported by Polo-Labarrios et al. [6] is reproduced.
-In the second one three different physical applications are studied: insertion, ramp and feedback reactivity.
+Numerical experiments are divided in two parts: in the first one, data that is reported by Polo-Labarrios et al. [6] by numerical means, is reproduced.
+In the second one, three different physical applications are studied: insertion, ramp and feedback reactivity.

+### 4.1 Comparison with a numerical solution.
+Polo-Labarrios et al. [6] solved the system given in Eq.
+(1) and Eq.
+(2) using the Laplace transform method, but carry-out the inversion process by numerical methods.
+The present work, by the contrary, solves such system in an analyticall way.
+Therefore, a comparison was made between these two approaches using the